mattbierner/blog.mattbierner.com/_posts/2015-07-29-lens-look-photographing-with-a-disassembled-lens.md

 {% include image.html file="back1.png" description="Best selfie ever" %}

-And while it may not always be practical to take a lens apart while shooting, wouldn't it be interesting to shoot other subjects or try types of photography with a partially disassembled lenses?
+And while it may not always be practical to take a lens apart while shooting, wouldn't it be interesting to shoot other subjects or try types of photography with a partially disassembled lens?
 Hell, at least it's not more of the same generic bullshit.
 And even on the 21mm Minolta, I skipped a whole lot of optical combinations some of which could be fun.
-And who know what other lenses may produce.
+And who knows what other lenses may produce.

 {% include image.html file="extreme-closeup-small.gif" description="Extreme close-up!
 WHOOOOOAAAAAAAAAAAA!!!!" %}